wp-plugins/viral-sign-ups/readme.txt

 = Do you plan to develop additional features in the near future? = Yes, we have many more in the pipeline that will improve your experience and help drive and convert a higher number of people to sign up on your website.

+= Can I use the plugin on more than one website? = Yes.
+Just activate your license key on any number of domains & press Authenticate!

 == Screenshots ==